 For me, one of Europe's big disappointments is Rome's Trevi Fountain, so jammed with mindless tour groups — except in the morning.
 Without the crust of 21st-century mass tourism, the splendor of this watery Baroque avalanche is all yours.
 The palace behind the fountain provides a theatrical backdrop for the figure of Neptune, who represents water in every form.
 The statue surfs in his shell-shaped chariot through his wet kingdom — with water gushing from 24 spouts and tumbling over 30 different kinds of plants — while Triton blows his conch shell.

-These days massive crowds are driving some of Europe's charms to the fringes.
-And the easiest way to enjoy the mainstream sights without the commotion, selfie-sticks, and intensity of modern commerce is in the fringiest of hours — very early.
+Massive crowds can often drive some of Europe's charms to the fringes.
+The easiest way to enjoy the mainstream sights without the commotion, selfie-sticks, and intensity of modern commerce is in the fringiest of hours — very early.
 Set your alarm and experience the best of Europe at its best.